alexwkleung/TermStylist/README.md

 # Usage (Default Syntax)

-The ANSI escape codes are split into 6 categories:
+The ANSI escape code strings are split into 6 categories:

 1) Attributes
 2) Reset